seud0nym/tch-gui-unhide/extras/README.md

 Extras scripts that rely on packages to be installed require `opkg` to be configured correctly on your device.
 See **opkg Configuration** [`below`](https://github.com/seud0nym/tch-gui-unhide/tree/master/extras#opkg-Configuration).

 ## tch-gui-unhide-xtra.adblock
 Creates a GUI interface for the [`Adblock`](https://openwrt.org/packages/pkgdata/adblock) package that allows you to block ads at the router level.
+Note that the latest version supported of adblock is 4.2.3-3.
+Later versions require OpenWrt features not present in Technicolor firmware.
 #### Firmware Applicability
 Should be applicable to all firmware versions supported by `tch-gui-unhide`.
 #### Prerequisites